f5devcentral/f5-big-iq-lab/docs/class5/module11/lab5.rst

   :scale: 60%
   :align: center

-11. On BIG-IQ, log out of admin, and log back in as the user you created earlier.
+11. On BIG-IQ, log out of admin, and log back in as the user you created earlier (choose Auth Provider: Local).
 The BIG-IP has been added to the same role assigned to this user so you should see the new BIG-IP device in the target list when creating an AS3 application deployment.

 .. image:: pictures/lab-5-12.png
   :scale: 60%